hazelcast/hazelcast-jet/site/docs/tutorials/source-and-sink-builder.md

 You’ll find that `restoreSnapshotFn`, somewhat unexpectedly, accepts not one but a list of snapshot objects.
-If you’re building a simple, non-distributed source, this list will have just one member.
+If you’re building a simple, non-distributed source, this list will have just one element.
 However, the same logic must work for distributed sources as well, and a distributed source runs on many parallel processors at the same time.
 Each of them will produce its own snapshot object.
 After a restart the